 Medication Assistance Program (MAP) can help patients save money on their prescription drugs.
 Community action agencies and clinics can provide information on, and help patients in applying for, services such as Pharmaceutical Assistance Programs.
 MAP is the name of a service that will help people apply for a host of discounted medications.

 Emergency Food and Shelter Program can assist with meeting the needs of hungry and homeless people throughout Iowa and the United States.
 The government will allocate federal funds and grants for the provision of paying for food, rent and shelter.
-Many non-profits, such as the United Way and community action agencies, are involved in this.
+Many non-profits, such as the United Way and community action agencies, are involved in the distribution of this money.
 Financial aid is offered for those who are in an emergency situation because of loss of a job or a serious medical condition.
 Grants can help pay for utilities or housing costs, including even a mortgage payment.
 If EFSP can’t assist, then find other free money to pay your bills.

 I-Smile is a dental program that provides free dental care and treatment for a child's needs.
 Learn about preventive dental services, screenings, Fluoride Varnish, and get follow up as well.
 Care Coordination is organized to help ensure dental access, including transportation, to a provider.